Do Police Have to Tell You Why They Pulled You Over Before Asking For ID?

 Expanding the Stop

-By far the most common beginning to a DUI case is the officer coming to the window to ask for ID and smelling “the odor of alcohol emanating from the cabin of the vehicle.”
+The most common beginning to a DUI case is the officer coming to the window to ask for ID and smelling “the odor of alcohol emanating from the cabin of the vehicle.”
 This is an example of a new observation that allows the officer to ask more questions.
 Officers are trained to ask specific questions to test a person — not to see what kind of answers come out, but to see how the answers come out.
-For example, an officer might ask you to put away your registration in the glove compartment, then ask tan innocuous question like, “where did you go to school?”
+For example, an officer might ask you to put away your registration in the glove compartment, then ask an innocuous question like, “where did you go to school?”
 You might give the correct answer, but the officer doesn’t really care where you went to school.
 The officer wants to see if you can divide your attention between two tasks at the same time.
 Even if you get the answer right, you might not be able to come up with the answer until you’re done putting away your registration.
 That shows the officer that you might be impaired by alcohol and could justify asking more questions, or even asking you to perform field sobriety tests.

 But an officer cannot turn every stop into a DUI investigation or a drug investigation.
 If you’re pulled over for speeding and there’s no odor of alcohol wafting from the window, drug paraphernalia visible through the window, or anything else suspicious, the officer must write the ticket and move on.